 Shooters Hill Sixth Form College affords students the flexibility to dress appropriately to the learning environment in which they are participating.
 In certain settings, it is necessary to impose some dress regulations based on health and safety.
 In addition, students are required to abide by any dress code regulations imposed by specific course programmes and individual placement providers.
 This Policy should also be read in conjunction with any dress codes for staff which may pertain and will serve as additional guidance to staff.

-Students are not permitted to wear hoods up indoors and must remove caps and hats when onsite, a Durag is permitted.
+Students are not permitted to wear hoods up onsite and must remove caps and hats when onsite, a Durag is permitted.
 Coats cannot be worn in classrooms or workshops.
 Headscarves may only be worn in class if the student has a genuine religious, cultural heritage or medical reason for this.
 All cases would be at the discretion of the Principal if any concerns were raised by teachers or fellow students.
 Students will be asked to remove or cover up items of clothing that contain offensive words, promote illegal activity or inappropriate views such as racism, homophobia or misogyny.
 Clothing should be appropriate for an adult learning environment and should not be overly revealing.

 Health and Safety

 In laboratories, workshops, studios, kitchens, outdoor education and similar teaching practice settings, students must ensure they are dressed in a manner appropriate to their environment.
 Generally: